The Real Adventures of Jonny Quest: QuestWorld

 Producers cultivated an element of virtual reality through QuestWorld, a cyberspace simulation rendered with three-dimensional computer animation and motion capture.
 QuestWorld was designed as a futuristic application of contemporary technology, similar to the classic series's high-tech lasers, satellites, and robots.
 Seibert traced its origin to "hav[ing] the same problem that James Bond does now. [...]
 When you look at even his newest gadgets, they're somewhat quaint."
 H-B marketers polled children on their familiarity with virtual reality, discovering that each child was aware of the concept.
 Planners took inspiration from cyberpunk novels written by Neal Stephenson and William Gibson, including Snow Crash.
-Short, independent QuestWorld segments called "Quest Bytes" concluded certain episodes.

 H-B initially contracted Dream Quest Images to animate QuestWorld but was credited for work on only a single episode, as competitor Disney acquired the studio in April 1996, necessitating a different vendor.
 Animation company Buzz F/X, based in Montreal and Santa Monica, created the season one sequences.
 Work began in April 1996 with the opening titles—a gliding journey through a canyon of green, cartographic lines with scenes illuminated upon the walls.
 QuestWorld characters were created as wireframe models, augmented with faces scanned from clay busts, then digitally painted and inked.
 Buzz F/X used mostly inexperienced animators, as budgetary constraints would not permit hiring seasoned employees.